Important CRNA Fact Sheets Updated and Available on AANA Websites

 in South Korea divided participants, all of whom had normal airways, into two cohorts.
 The 58 patients in the "early" group received intravenous rocuronium before a check of mask ventilation, while administration

 was delayed in the 56 patients making up the "late" group until after confirmation of mask ventilation.
-The primary outcome was the average of mask expiratory tidal volumes measured at 10-second intervals for
+The primary outcome was the average of mask expiratory tidal volumes measured at 10-second intervals for the

-to tracheal intubation—also favored early administration of rocuronium, which took only 116 seconds compared to 195 seconds with late administration.
+intubation—also favored early administration of rocuronium, which took only 116 seconds compared to 195 seconds with late administration.